Newsweek: Founding and early years (1933–1961)

 In 1937, Malcolm Muir took over as president and editor-in-chief.
-He changed the name to Newsweek, emphasized interpretive stories, introduced signed columns, and launched international editions.
+He changed the name of the magazine to Newsweek, emphasized interpretive stories, introduced signed columns, and launched international editions.

 Under Post ownership (1961–2010)

 The magazine was purchased by The Washington Post Company in 1961.
 Osborn Elliott was named editor of Newsweek in 1961 and became the editor-in-chief in 1969.

 In 1970, Eleanor Holmes Norton represented sixty female employees of Newsweek who had filed a claim with the Equal Employment Opportunity Commission that Newsweek had a policy of allowing only men to be reporters.
-The women won, and Newsweek agreed to allow women to be reporters.
+The women won the suit with the support of the American Civil Liberties Union (ACLU) and Newsweek agreed to allow women to be reporters.
 The day the claim was filed, Newsweek's cover article was "Women in Revolt", covering the feminist movement; the article was written by a woman who had been hired on a freelance basis since there were no female reporters at the magazine.

 Edward Kosner became editor from 1975 to 1979 after directing the magazine's extensive coverage of the Watergate scandal that led to the resignation of President Richard Nixon in 1974.

-Richard M. Smith became chairman in 1998, the year that the magazine inaugurated its "Best High Schools in America" list, a ranking of public secondary schools based on the Challenge Index, which measures the ratio of Advanced Placement or International Baccalaureate exams taken by students to the number of graduating students that year, regardless of the scores earned by students or the difficulty in graduating.
-Schools with average SAT scores above 1300 or average ACT scores above 27 are excluded from the list; these are categorized instead as "Public Elite" High Schools.
+Richard M. Smith became chairman in 1998.
+Also in 1998, the magazine inaugurated its "Best High Schools in America" list, a ranking of public secondary schools based on the Challenge Index, which measures the ratio of Advanced Placement or International Baccalaureate exams taken by students to the number of graduating students that year, regardless of the scores earned by students or the difficulty in graduating.
+Schools with average SAT scores above 1300 or average ACT scores above 27 are excluded from the list; these are categorized instead as "Public Elite" high schools.
 In 2008, there were 17 Public Elites.

 Smith resigned as board chairman in December 2007.

 Restructuring and new owner (2008–2010)

 During 2008–2009, Newsweek undertook a dramatic business restructuring.
-Citing difficulties in competing with online news sources to provide unique news in a weekly publication, the magazine refocused its content on opinion and commentary beginning with its May 24, 2009, issue.
-It shrank its subscriber rate base, from 3.1 million to 2.6 million in early 2008, to 1.9 million in July 2009 and then to 1.5 million in January 2010—a decline of 50% in one year.
-Jon Meacham, Editor-in-chief from 2006 to 2010, described his strategy as "counterintuitive" as it involved discouraging renewals and nearly doubling subscription prices as it sought a more affluent subscriber base for its advertisers.
+Citing difficulties in competing with online news sources to provide unique news in a weekly publication, the magazine refocused its content on opinion and commentary beginning with its issue from May 24, 2009.
+Its subscriber base shrank from 3.1 million to 2.6 million in early 2008, to 1.9 million in July 2009, and then to 1.5 million in January 2010—a decline of 50% in one year.
+Jon Meacham, editor-in-chief from 2006 to 2010, described his strategy as "counterintuitive" as it involved discouraging subscription renewals and nearly doubling subscription prices as it sought a more affluent subscriber base for its advertisers.
 During this period, the magazine also laid off staff.
 While advertising revenues were down almost 50% compared to the prior year, expenses were also diminished, whereby the publishers hoped Newsweek would return to profitability.